Isayso/VideoLinkSafe/README.md

 # Video Link Safe

-New version 0.2.21 with much less errors and some new functions
+New version 0.3.1 lots of bug fixes.
+But after code cleanup, probably some new errors ;)

 NEW: Drag & Drop of links from browser, download of video links, + CTRL plays directly in Kodi